-- a) Schemes of 10+ dwellings will be required to provide open space on site in accordance with the Council's adopted standards.
-Where it is not possible to provide open space on site, contributions will be sought to provide or improve open space off-site within the ward or nearby ward to which the development is located. - b) Proposals incorporating leisure/recreation facilities should use the findings of the Sport, Leisure and Open Space Study to inform the types required.

-- c) The loss of existing open space, or sports and recreation buildings/ facilities will be refused unless: - i) the development is for alternative sports and recreational provision, the need for which clearly outweighs the loss; or - an assessment has been undertaken which clearly shows the open space, buildings or land to be surplus to requirements and not required to meet any other shortfalls in open space types; or - iii) the loss resulting from the proposed development would be replaced by equivalent or improved provision in terms of quantity and quality in a suitable location.
-For open space, there should be a net gain in provision. - d) Proposals for built sports facilities and formal sports provision will be supported where they are in accordance with policies in this plan. - e) Sites which have significant nature conservation, historical or cultural value (such as Registered Town and Village Greens) should be afforded protection, even if there is an identified surplus in quality, quantity or accessibility in that local area.
+- a) Schemes of 10+ dwellings will be required to provide open space on-site in accordance with the Council's adopted standards as set out in Tables 1, 2 and 3 (applying occupancy levels based on the size of dwellings proposed).
+Where provision is off-site, contributions will be sought to provide or improve open space off-site within the ward or nearby ward to which the development is located unless surplus provision exists locally. - b) Proposals incorporating leisure/recreation facilities should have regard to the findings of the Sport, Leisure and Open Space Study (or any future updated study) to inform the types required. - c) The loss of existing open space, or sports and recreation buildings/ facilities will be refused unless: - i) the development is for alternative sports and recreational provision, the need for which clearly outweighs the loss; or - an assessment has been undertaken which clearly shows the open space, buildings or land to be surplus to requirements and not required to meet any other shortfalls in open space types; or - iii) the loss resulting from the proposed development would be replaced by equivalent or improved provision in terms of quantity and quality in a suitable location. - d) Proposals for built sports facilities and formal sports provision will be supported where they are in accordance with policies in this plan.